 This authorization is only valid for one year; it expires on the day the following year’s tax return is due.

 Paid preparer authorization on a tax return permits DOR to:

 - Request any information that is missing from the return

 - Discuss the status of a refund or payment(s)

 - Discuss DOR notices related to the return including offsets and adjustments

 Paid preparer authorization on a tax return is limited as follows:

-- It is limited to the individual paid preparer who signed the return, and does not allow authorization for other preparers from the same company or firm;
+- It is limited to the individual paid preparer who signed the return, or their whole firm if the oval is filled in;

 - It doesn't authorize DOR to issue refund checks to the tax preparer;